Former Miss Fiesta San Antonios

 Carla Juarez

 Miss Fiesta San Antonio 2018: Carla Juarez struggled to learn in elementary school due to a language barrier.
 Despite this, she worked hard to excel in the classroom and achieved the distinction of Salutatorian upon graduating high school.
 Carla was an Honors College student while she studied Accounting at the University of Texas at San Antonio.
 Carla spent her years at UTSA working with student leaders and administrators to improve the university and increase student involvement.
-In doing so, she served as Student Body Secretary for the Student Government Association, Vice-President for the First to Go and Graduate organization, an Involvement Ambassador, and as a member of the University Center, University Assembly, and First Gen Councils.
-She remains connected to the San Antonio community by volunteering as an elementary school tutor and by working with the local community services such as the San Antonio Food Bank.
 Influenced by a lack of books growing up in her home, her community service project generated donations of thousands of storybooks for underprivileged second graders in Bexar County and raised $10,000 for SA Reads with the support of Valero and PWC.

 Miss Fiesta San Antonio 2016-17: